The Ultimate Way to Customize

 Tape is applied to the other side of the logo to hold it in place during pressing.
 Then the face is flipped and the first batch of tape removed, revealing the logo in its glory:

-Next we glue the edges on the table, and do a whole lot of sanding.
-When that is completed, the table goes into the finishing room.
+Next, we glue the edges on the table and do a whole lot of sanding.
+When that is completed, the custom conference table goes into the finishing room.
 We can do any of our finishes on an inlaid logo.

 The finished conference table (made for Laxgalts’ap Village in British Columbia) is spectacular: